Stassie Karanikolaou Flaunts Incredible Curves In Crop Top & Tiny Shorts While Baking Muffins

-Anastasia “Stassie” Karanikolaou looked like a complete snack in her latest Instagram post.
+Anastasia “Stassie” Karanikolaou was looking great in her latest Instagram post.
 On Tuesday, the stunner uploaded a series of sexy snaps for her 5.9 million followers to enjoy.
-In the photos, the blond bombshell posed in her kitchen, holding a tin of freshly baked muffins.
-The beauty flaunted her fabulous figure in a plunging white crop top and tiny shorts.
-Stassie’s ample cleavage and perky derriere were on full display in the revealing outfit.
-The stunner also wore a pair of teal oven mitts.
+In the photos, the blond bombshell posed in her kitchen, holding a tin of freshly baked muffins and flaunting her fabulous figure in a plunging white crop top and tiny shorts.
+Stassie’s ample cleavage and perky derriere were on full display in the revealing outfit, which she complemented with a pair of teal oven mitts.

 Stassie clipped back her hair in a messy bun.
 She opted to wear subtle makeup, including warm-toned eyeshadow and nude lipgloss, that enhanced her gorgeous features.

-In the comments section, Stassie’s best friend, Kylie Jenner implied that the muffins were for her.
+In the comments section, Stassie’s best friend, Kylie Jenner, implied that the muffins were for her.

 “Thank u bae,” said the beauty mogul.